AeybelV/Miles-SW/docs/design/System-Design.md

 HAL code remain platform-agnostic, facilitating portability and maintainability.

 How this is implemented will vary from platform to platform, chip to chip.
 This layer could call vendor specific libraries or driver code.
-It could also call cross platform libraries that accomplish this task.
+It could also call cross platform libraries or OS abstractions that accomplish this task.
 We allow easy swapping of underlying libraries or drivers without affecting the higher-level code; while supporting a wide range of peripherals across different platforms.